Florida and Georgia Leading Workers’ Comp Denial Lawyers

 Before resolving any dispute, try to resolve it by contacting the insurance company.
 If these efforts are fruitless, then it is time to file a formal appeal.

-The formal appeals process begins when you file your claim with the workers’ compensation board with the Florida Division of Workers’ Compensation or the Georgia State Board of Workers’ Compensation.
 Be prepared to include vital information about your claim like the nature of your injury, details of your accident, what benefits you’re claiming, and if you have suffered wage loss due to your accident.
 In order to get the most benefits for your injury, it’s best to file as soon as you are denied.

 After receiving your petition, one of these entities will notify your employer and its insurance company.
 Once your employer has received the notification, they have a little amount of time to either pay your claim or respond.